eclipse/xtext/Builds.md

 Each project has its own [multibranch pipeline](https://jenkins.io/blog/2015/12/03/pipeline-as-code-with-multibranch-workflows-in-jenkins/) on the [Jenkins build server](http://services.typefox.io/open-source/jenkins/).
 The server polls the git repositories every few minutes and automatically refreshes its build jobs: a new job is created for each new branch that is found, and the jobs of branches that do not exist anymore are deleted.
 This approach gives committers a very convenient way to test their changes on the server without affecting the main development streams (master and maintenance branches).

 The actual build job description is written in a [Jenkinsfile](https://jenkins.io/doc/book/pipeline/jenkinsfile/).
 This file is included in the git repositories and thus can be modified per branch.
-Basically it defines the commands to execute for each build, where to find the test results, and which artifacts to make available.
+Basically it defines the commands to execute for each build, where to find test results, and which artifacts to make available.

 The build artifacts of each project are made available as a Maven repository, a p2 repository, or both.
 The build jobs of downstream projects are configured to consume the build artifacts of the projects they depend on.
 Gradle and Maven plug-in builds pick up their dependencies from the Maven repositories generated for their upstream projects, while Tycho builds use the p2 repositories.

+### Hudson

+The actual publishing is done on a [Hudson build server](https://hudson.eclipse.org/xtext/) by two build jobs: [xtext-snapshots](https://hudson.eclipse.org/xtext/job/xtext-snapshots/) for nightly snapshots and [xtext-release](https://hudson.eclipse.org/xtext/job/xtext-release/) for milestones and releases.
+Both employ the [publishing](https://github.com/TypeFox/publishing) project, which does the following:

+1. Download Maven artifacts with a specified version from the repositories that are made available by the various Jenkins build jobs as described above.
+2. [Sign the jar files](https://wiki.eclipse.org/JAR_Signing) with the remote service of the Eclipse Foundation.
+3. Create additional signature files for publishing to remote Maven repositories.
+4. Upload the results either to a snapshot repository or to a staging repository.
+5. Download the common p2 repository from the Jenkins build job of `xtext-umbrella` as a zip file and unzip it.
+6. Sign the jar files that have not already been signed in step 2 (results of the signing service are reused if the input files are equal).
+7. Copy the signed jars and p2 repository metadata to the `build-result` directory and zip it.
+8. Generate ant scripts for deploying the p2 repository to the Eclipse public download area (this might be improved in the future).

 ## The Release Process

-### Preparing Releases and Milestones
+### Preparing Milestones and Releases

 Branch names should be `milestone_«version»` for milestones, and `release_«version»` for releases.
 Tag names should be `v«version»`.
 When updating branch names for upstream dependencies, care must be taken to select the correct versions for additional libraries that are included in the Xtext build infrastructure (LSP4J).